thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/syn9.jpg">

 * As source select the SAP SalesOrderItem oData Dataset, which we named as `S4DSalesOrderItems`.
 * As sink, select the Synapse SalesOrderItem DataSet.
 We named this as `SynSalesOrderItems`.
+Again, change the copy method to `PolyBase`.
 * Under the `Mapping` tab use `Import schemas`
 * Under the `Settings` tab enable and configure the `Staging Area` as done in the SalesOrderHeaders step
 * Publish, Trigger and Monitor the integration pipeline